LighghtEeloo/clash-from-the-gates-up/doc/0-prelude.md

 1. Go to `*.cabal` file under project root.
 2. Search for `exposed-modules` under `library`.
 3. Add the file, with or without `.hs`.
-Both are the same effect.
+Both have the same effect.

 ## Theorist.
 Documentations.